pageaccel/pageaccel-chrome/README.md

 * Register simplified and standard domains as pairs, in case they're different.
  * This may also alleviate the need for the tld domain list
 * Remove unused tabs from storage if not used in last x days
+* After either(days active > 2, pages viewed 500), tell user how many pages have been accelerated and show them which ones.
+If the percentage is high, show them the % of pages, else, just tell them how many pages.
+Tell them how many seconds / bytes they've saved by using pageaccel.
+ * Do this at some regular intervals
+* Provide stats button in pageaccel so user can see stats anytime.
+* Intro tutorial for new installers, to see example of what usage is like and some samples of simplified pages.